 Are you licensed?
 Yes, USCG Master Merchant Mariner, 100 Gross Tons, Towing and Sail – Near Coastal, License # USA 000012723, Mariner # 2724307

 Is there a bathroom aboard?
 Yes and we call it a “head”

 What happens if Uncle Fred is late because he is lost in finding the dock?
 The ship departs and sails on time.
 Our schedule is much lime a commercial airliner.
 We do offer additional unscheduled time on an hourly rate of $200 -$800 per hour based on vessel.
 Be sure to ask us about our “Door to shore®” livery program to help alleviate that type of situation in getting all passengers to the and from the vessel safely and on time.

 What’s for breakfast or lunch?Light refreshments are provided.
 Depending on your package selection, you can bring your own snacks, or hearty box lunches can be provided.

 What about Alcohol?
 Responsible Beer and wine consumption are allowed and within reason and ask details if the ship has a cash bar or if BYOB…

 Can we bring music on CD’s on an IPod?
 You bet—we have a portable system with remote control for playback and we also have available an optional bagpiper-notice is required for scheduling.

 Can we take pictures and or video?
 Yes and we encourage it and the captain will take a family shot for you and we also have photography packages available.

 How do we dress for the event aboard?
 We suggest casual, with a wind breaker, light colored comfortable non slip shoes and you may leave the high heels at home while at sea.

 Do I need to bring any special gear?
-Please see What to Bring for more specifics on personal clothing and gear needs.
+Please see our FAQ Page for more specifics on personal clothing and gear needs.